Welcome to Sassafras

 News & Announcements:

-Toyota and the National Audubon Society this week announced that an $18,248 Toyota TogetherGreen Innovation Grant will be awarded to a Bloomington-based project that will bring our community’s woodlands alive with wildflowers, butterflies, and birds.
+Toyota and the National Audubon Society announced that an $18,248 Toyota TogetherGreen Innovation Grant will be awarded to a Bloomington-based project that will bring our community’s woodlands alive with wildflowers, butterflies, and birds.

 Toyota TogetherGreen, a national conservation program of the National Audubon Society and Toyota, invests in conservation initiatives that use innovative approaches and technologies to engage new and diverse audiences in addressing pressing environmental problems.